-Securities to be distributed Based on Fang Class A ordinary shares (including those represented by Fang ADSs) and Fang Class B ordinary shares expected to be outstanding on , the record date, approximately Class A ordinary shares (including Class A ordinary shares to be represented by ADSs) will be distributed, of which approximately will be re-designated as Class B ordinary shares.
+Class A ordinary shares represented by Fang ADSs) and 24,336,650 Fang Class B ordinary shares expected to be outstanding on May 28, 2019, the record date, approximately 96,112,336 Class A ordinary shares (including 59,509,371 Class A ordinary shares to be represented by 59,509,371 ADSs) will be distributed, of which approximately 23,636,706 will be re-designated as Class B ordinary shares.
 The ordinary shares to be distributed will constitute all of our outstanding ordinary shares immediately prior to the separation and distribution.
-Fang equity holders will not be required to pay for our ordinary shares and ADSs to be received by them in the distribution, or to surrender or exchange Fang ordinary shares or Fang ADSs in order to receive our ordinary shares or ADSs, or to take any other action in connection with the distribution.
+Fang equity holders will not be required to pay for our ordinary shares and ADSs to be received by them in the distribution, or to surrender or exchange Fang ordinary shares or Fang ADSs in order to receive our ordinary shares or ADSs, or to take any other action in connection with the distribution, except that the depositary will charge an issuance fee of US\$0.05 per every one of our ADSs to holders of Fang ADSs receiving our ADSs in the distribution.

-Re-designation Immediately following the distribution, the Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo with respect to his Fang ordinary shares will be re-designated as Class B ordinary shares.
+Re-designation Immediately following the distribution, the Class A ordinary shares to be distributed to Mr. Vincent Tianguan Mo with respect to his Fang ordinary shares that are not represented by ADSs will be re-designated as Class B ordinary shares.